Our posts may contain affiliate links.

 Ziploc bags.
 Great to have on hand to pack liquids, use for wet swimwear after a day at the beach in port, and separating your dirty clothing.
 I love the small sizes for keeping ear buds and USB cords together.

 A wad of $1 and $5 bills.
 Why?
-Last trip we tipped four different shuttle drivers, two porters, three tour bus drivers, two tour boat crews, and our room steward.
+On our last trip, we tipped four different shuttle drivers, two porters, three tour bus drivers, two tour boat crews, and our room steward.
 On top of that, we used small bills to pay street vendors for photos and small purchases in port.
-While there are ATMs on the ship and you can get change from the customer relations desk, it is just easier to come prepared (an not pay the high ATM fees).
+While there are ATMs on the ship and you can get change from the customer relations desk, it is just easier to come prepared (and not pay the high ATM fees).

 A water bottle.
 Guess what?
 The water that comes out of your bathroom tap on a cruise is filtered, purified, and as clean as anything you are likely to drink out of a bottle.
 This means you have, essentially, unlimited free bottled water in your stateroom!
 My husband packs individual serving powdered drink mixes to mix in his water.
 On our last cruise, I was wishing I had brought my water infuser bottle.
 I could have used the cut melons from the buffet to make fruit-infused water.
 Here’s a good option

 Why go to this trouble?
 While water is free in the dining establishments, buying a bottle of water to carry around the ship or take ashore will run you anywhere from $2.50 to $5 depending on the cruise line and size of the bottle.
 And, if you have a soda habit, prepare to pay $2 per can or more.